 Building Strong Bones: Why Your Skeleton Needs Attention Before Menopause

 When we think about aging gracefully, we often focus on our skin, our hearts, or our minds, but beneath the surface lies a dynamic, living tissue that requires just as much attention, our bones.
 Bone health is not merely a concern for our later years, it should be viewed as a lifelong project that demands proactive care, especially for women approaching perimenopause.
-Understanding how bone mass is accrued, what the bones need to thrive, and how our lifestyle choices either positively or negatively impact them is crucial for maintaining strength and mobility throughout our lives.
+Understanding how bone mass is accrued, what the bones need to thrive, how our lifestyle choices either protect or degrade bone, and tools for bone density evaluation, is crucial for maintaining strength and mobility throughout our lives.

 Bone Remodeling